The Denver Fringe Festival

 - Creating performance opportunities for as many artists as possible

-- Ensuring accessibility to all by keeping ticket prices low and providing accessible venues
+- Ensuring accessibility for all people by keeping ticket prices low

 - Maintaining proactive outreach efforts to all communities so that our festival represents – both in the performers and the audiences – the full diversity of humanity